Akenfield

-Akenfield is a film made by Peter Hall in 1974, based loosely upon the book Akenfield: Portrait of an English Village by Ronald Blythe (1969).
-Blythe himself has a cameo role as the vicar and all other parts are played by real-life villagers who improvised their own dialogue.
-There are no professional actors in the piece.
-Blythe's book is the distillation of interviews with local people, and his technique is somewhat echoed in the pioneering verbatim theatre style developed in London Road at the National Theatre in 2011.
-Akenfield the film is a work of fiction, based on an 18-page story synopsis by Blythe.
+Akenfield is a 1974 British film directed by Peter Hall in 1974, based loosely upon the book Akenfield: Portrait of an English Village by Ronald Blythe (1969).Blythe has a cameo role as the vicar and all other parts are played by real-life villagers who improvised their own dialogue; there are no professional actors in the piece.
+Blythe's book is the distillation of interviews with 49 local people, maintaining privacy with false names and sometimes amalgamating two people in one.
+Blythe once referred to his book as a work of poetry.
+The film is a work of fiction, based on an 18-page story synopsis by Blythe.

 Plot

-The central character Tom is a young man living alone in a cottage with his widowed mother in the 1970s.
-The setting is within the few days surrounding the funeral of Tom's grandfather, who was born and grew up in the village in the early 1900s, experienced much poverty and hard work, fought in the First World War (where he lost most of his comrades), returned, made a failed attempt to escape the village by walking to Newmarket for a job, took a wife in the village and lived in a tied cottage on the farmer's estate for the rest of his life.
+The central character Tom is a young man living in a cottage with his widowed mother in the 1970s, in a Suffolk village (the fictitious Akenfield).
+The film depicts the few days surrounding the funeral of Tom's grandfather, who was born and grew up in the village in the early 1900s, experienced much poverty and hard work, fought in the First World War (when he lost most of his comrades), returned, made a failed attempt to escape the village by walking to Newmarket for a job, took a wife in the village and lived in a tied cottage on the farmer's estate for the rest of his life.
 His son, Tom's father, was killed in the Second World War, and Tom has grown up hearing all sorts of stories from his grandfather.
-Everyone around him says what a good old boy his grandfather was, and remembers the old days, but all Tom can hear is the words of his grandfather ringing in his ears, and now in 1974 he is making his own plans to get away, with or without his girlfriend.
-The cycle goes round and round with the skull-like menace of poverty, entrapment and war grinning through the veil of rural beauty.
+Everyone around him says what a good old boy his grandfather was, and remember the old days, but all Tom can hear is the words of his grandfather ringing in his ears.
+Now in 1974 he is making his own plans to get away, with or without his teacher girlfriend.
+The cycle goes round and round with the menace of poverty and entrapment grinning through the veil of rural beauty.
 Will Tom be defeated by the land and the hard work, just as his grandfather was?